 It’s fantastic that a large number of people high up in the community are willing to take time out for the nubes.
 Is there any wonder why the community is as cool as it is?

 What Rails can do for you

-This is probably what most of you are wondering – so what can Rails do that an off-the-shelf app (like say a forum platform such as vBulletin) can’t?
+This is probably what most of you are wondering – so what can Rails do that an off-the-shelf app/script can’t?
 Pretty much everything!

-If you want to build a custom site, free from the constraints of a predefined app, then using a framework like Rails is your best option.
+If you want to build a custom site, free from the constraints of a predefined app and perfectly in tune with your own vision and style, then using a framework like Rails is probably your best option.
 You could just skip the framework, and code everything from scratch – but why bother when so much of the hard work has already been done for you?
 Most of the fiddly ‘boring’ stuff is all set ready to go – you can just concentrate on the exciting stuff!
 And more importantly, if you’re not an expert already, Rails will teach you best practises that might otherwise take a lifetime to learn.